Udarthegreat/My-ideas/UI_bits.md

 ## parallax classes

-The following css classes create the parallax effect in the background, though it does not provide a background image, for that create a separate class per background image you want
+The following CSS classes create the parallax effect in the background, though it does not provide a background image, for that create a separate class per background image you want

 **CSS**